Poppulo

 Internal mobile apps

 Integrating new technology such as an internal mobile app is an excellent way to reach today’s employees.
-There is a great deal of research to show that modern workers are considerably more effective at communicating through mobile.
+There is a great deal of research to show that modern workers are considerably more effective at communicating through mobile, which is crucial for fostering effective internal communications.
 For any employer hoping to enhance employee engagement, this is a great option.

 Businesses should work on a way to seamlessly integrate any new apps into their existing internal communications, along with ensuring employees are well-informed about how the new technology will be used and kept up to date throughout the process.